-- a total of \$30.5 million principal amount of senior notes; - · a total of \$90.5 million principal amount of loans under our credit facility; - · a total of \$41.4 million of convertible secured notes; and - approximately \$4.5 million of other outstanding debt facilities and capital lease obligations.
+- a total of \$30.5 million principal amount of senior notes; - a total of \$90.5 million principal amount of loans under our credit facility; - a total of \$41.4 million of convertible secured notes; and - approximately \$4.5 million of other outstanding debt facilities and capital lease obligations.

 Our credit facility currently matures in December of 2005 and the convertible secured notes and our senior notes mature in November and December of 2007, respectively.
 Each of these obligations require significant amounts of liquidity in order to meet payment obligations.
 In 2004, we are required to make \$12.0 million in principal payments to our senior lenders, and in 2005 we are required to pay our senior lenders approximately \$77.5 million in principal.
-We are currently in discussions with our senior lenders to extend the term of the credit facility to December 2006 in exchange for a payment of at least \$25.0 million from the proceeds of this offering.
-There can be no assurance we will reach agreement on this extension.
+We have received consent from our senior lenders to extend the term of the credit facility to December 2006 contingent upon the closing of this offering and our payment to our senior lenders of at least \$45.0 million from the proceeds of this offering.
 If we are unable to meet our debt service obligations our lenders could require immediate repayment of all amounts outstanding.
 We do not have sufficient cash reserves to repay such amounts and we would need to obtain additional financing to repay our lenders.